strangebuzz/phpquiz/README.md

 As you can see, there no "full-docker-setup" yet.
 But feel free to contribute if you want one, it would be nice.

-To install and run the project, run the following commands:
+To install and start the project, run the following commands:

   1. `git clone git@github.com:strangebuzz/phpquiz.git`
   1. `cd phpquiz`
   1. `make install`
-  1. `make run`
+  1. `make start`
   1. Browse `http://127.0.0.1:8006`

 That's it; you should be ready to develop.